 I know that there are no ill intentions when all I hear is the sound of silence.
 I know many of you are stunned and simply don’t know what to say.
 You don’t mean to make the person that opened up to you feel alone.
 However, silence will do just that.

-5- Ask them what you can do to support them on their healing journey.
-Don’t tell them what you think they should do unless they ask.
+DO NOT tell them what you think they should do.
 The needs of each survivor will vary, so please don’t ask them this question unless you are prepared to follow through with their response.
 For some, that may mean knowing that they can bring it up again, as they see fit.
 For others, they may not want to discuss it again.
 No matter what they decide, tell them you will be there for them.

 the importance of awareness

 With events going on in the world today, I have learned more than ever about the importance of awareness.
-Awareness comes in many forms; those who need awareness that what they endured was indeed traumatic, and awareness of others to acknowledge and support someone else’s trauma.
+Awareness comes in many forms; those who need awareness that what they endured was indeed traumatic, and awareness of others to acknowledge and support an abuse survivor or someone else’s trauma.

 Complacency will not allow for change, and there is so much change that needs to take place.
 I hope that this post brings some form of awareness to each of you, and that it allows us to take one step closer to a world of change.

 What is your story?
 If you are willing to give a voice to your pain, I promise to listen.

 This post may contain affiliate links.
 If you purchase a product via my link I may receive a small commission at no additional cost to you.
 Please visit our disclaimers here

 2 thoughts on “Giving a Voice To Childhood Emotional Abuse Survivors”

 I’m sorry you went through this as a child Randi.
 It’s incredible how strong you are as a parent and a writer, reaching out to others to share your truth.
 You will undoubtedly help many people this way.